-Every summer for nearly a decade, the Coast Guard has partnered with Sea Scouting to offer a weeklong sailing adventure aboard Eagle to a select group of Sea Scouts from around the nation.
+Every summer for over a decade, the Coast Guard has partnered with Sea Scouting to offer a weeklong sailing adventure aboard USCGC EAGLE to a select group of Sea Scouts from around the nation.

 What exactly is it like to sail aboard the Eagle?
-Katie Bruton, a Quatermaster Sea Scout, provided a firsthand account of her 2015 life-changing adventure.
+Katie Bruton, a Quartermaster Sea Scout, provided a firsthand account of her life-changing adventure.

 The week of exhausting hard work did have its perks.
 At the beginning of the week, I, along with many of the cadets, stared at the whale-speckled horizon.
 We watched dolphins dance through the waves off the bow, did sunrise workouts, laughed at a 2-hour long talent show, and gazed at the glorious sunrises while standing in the rigging above the ship’s deck.